Karen Quach | April 26, 2018

 Marvel vs. DC: Your State’s Favorite Comics

-Black Panther releases Friday on the heels of two other “super” movies from late 2017, Thor: Ragnarok and Justice League.
+Avengers: Infinity War releases Thursday on the heels of Black Panther earlier this year and two other “super” movies from late 2017, Thor: Ragnarok and Justice League.
 The arrival of every new superhero movie respawns the heated battle between DC and Marvel fans.

 Everyone’s so excited to see their favorite superheroes and villains that they can’t help but watch the previous movies and then compare notes about which side possesses the better, stronger, wealthier, or smarter characters.